 In between nostrils, you can stand upright and GENTLY blow your nose to clear it.

 If some water drains into your throat, it’s OK.
-Simply spit it out.
-Work on your technique and the angle of your head until the water remains flowing only in and out of the nasal passages.
+Spit it out.
+Work on your technique and your head’s angle until the water remains flowing only in and out of the nasal passages.

 Rinse out your Neti Pot and put it somewhere it can air dry: You’re done!